jdpabst/Finished-SQL-assess-ASYNC/README.md

 GOTCHA: It's important to know that express converts values passed into and accessed off of 'params' into strings.
 This might not match the data types you set in your schema and will result in errors if they don't.

-**Checkboxes:** provided to help you keep track of endpoints you have completed.

 **HINT:** You may need to use the `RETURNING` clause, which causes an `INSERT`, `UPDATE`, or `DELETE` statement to compute and return a value based on what was inserted, updated, or deleted.
 Example:
 ```